dartmouth-cs98/hack-a-thing-2-rollaball/README.md

 This is the first time I have used Unity or coded in C# so this served as a good intro to the tech stack we will use for FaceTim3d.

+The project I followed can be found on Unity Learn at https://learn.unity.com/project/roll-a-ball?uv=2019.4

 ### What I Learned
 I learned how to navigate the Unity Editor and write simple scripts in C#.
 I learned the hierarchy of objects in the Unity Editor and how to have different objects interact with each other.
 I also learned a UI component of Unity with displaying and updating the player's score.